breigo/playground-58w4djk5/markdowns/filter-with-func.md

 Our `KeepPositiveNumbers` method from the previous example now can call `FilterNumbers` and pass in `IsGreaterThanZero` as the filter predicate.

-We've also implemented `KeepNegativeNumbers` and a filter method `IsSMallerThanZero`.
+We've also implemented `KeepNegativeNumbers` and a filter method `IsSmallerThanZero`.
 The only difference is, that we directly pass `IsSmallerThanZero` as delegate function without assigning it to a variable.

 # This is it?